PureStorage-OpenConnect/Monitoring/README.md

 3. Change the script ownership to the zabbix user and the execution permissions chown zabbix:zabbix /usr/lib/zabbix/externalscripts/pure_fb_check.py; chmod ug+x /usr/lib/zabbix/externalscripts/pure_fb_check.py
 4. From the Zabbix web UI import the zbx-pure-fb-template.xml
 5. Navigate to the Configuration > Hosts view and add a new host for the FlashBlade array(s) you want to monitor.
+Select the newly imported FlashBlade template as the base template for the host.
 Be sure you enter the array IP address as the Agent Interfaces IP address.
 Wait a couple of minutes for the external checker starts populate the values for the monitored items.

 ![zabbix-fb-cfg01](images/zbx-fb-cfg01.png)